 Humans who have experienced arthritis know that the stiffness they feel can become worse in cold weather.
 Because of the effects that cold weather can have on joints, the same is also true for our feline friends.
 Joints already have a tendency to become stiffer in the cold, so this can result in more arthritis discomfort as well.

-To avoid cooler temperatures becoming a problem for your cat, it's a good idea to keep them warm and comfortable.
+It's a good idea to keep your cats warm and comfortable.
 If your cat spends time outside, either keeping them inside when it's cold or making sure they have a warm place to go can help them greatly.

 Something like a sleeping mat that is heated is a great choice for arthritic cats.
 Furthermore, helping them to get some gentle, regular exercise can help to keep them healthier and more comfortable.
 Cats can tend to avoid exercise in the cold, which can worsen the stiffness in their joints.